-The program faculty for the Computer Science Ph.D. program consists of graduate faculty members from the College of Computing and Software Engineering, with a Ph.D. degree in Computer Science or closely related areas.
+The program faculty for the Computer Science Ph.D. program consists of graduate faculty members from the College of Computing and Software Engineering in a tenured or tenure-track position, with a Ph.D. degree in Computer Science or closely related areas.
 Program faculty members may teach courses, supervise students enrolled in the program, participate in comprehensive exam, and serve on dissertation committees (for proposal defense and dissertation defense).